What Did Christ Mean By “EMPTY” (“IDLE”) WORDS in Matthew 12:36?

 For instance, when I was 14 I was talking with my mother wherein I used a word that shocked her and she swiftly rebuked me.
 However, to me, the word simply meant to screw someone over; but, to her, it was vulgar and inappropriate.
 I was ignorant at the time of the word’s more literal definition.
 This factors into the equation when the Lord holds us accountable to the words we speak.

 What about singing song lyrics?
 Is doing so speaking empty/idle words?
 Singing song lyrics would be speaking words someone else wrote and therefore wouldn’t spring from one’s heart, which is what the Lord is mainly concerned with in the above passage (verse 34 & Luke 6:45), so there shouldn’t be an issue with doing this, unless of course the lyrics are blasphemous or evil in nature (verses 31-32).
-And, if they are, why would a true believer want to sing them in the first place?
+And, if they are, why would you want to sing them in the first place?

 Related Topics: